Why get involved with Peace House Community?

 Homelessness and economic poverty make many normal social activities impossible.
 Most of us think nothing of inviting friends over for dinner or meeting for coffee, but for Peace House Community’s members these simply aren’t options.
 By joining PHC, you will invite the community members to share an experience similar to visiting a friend’s living room.

-“It breaks my heart that I can’t bring my friends over.
+“It breaks my heart that I can’t bring my friends over [to my own home].
 That’s part of being on a program.” – Anonymous

 By financially supporting PHC, you provide a safe space for a community to form around our common struggles, concerns and achievements.
 Your support allows PHC to meet social, emotional and physical needs year-round.